-The Council is responsible for a large number of ageing watercourse culverts under the highway network.
+The Council is responsible for many ageing watercourse culverts under the highway network.
 These need to be maintained in a serviceable condition to meet the Council's responsibilities under the Flood & Water Management Act 2010, and a programme of culvert strengthening works is included within the forward Structures capital maintenance programme.
 Such schemes may also be included in the SWAS risk register (refer to Section 9.1.5 Addressing preventable flooding incidents).